margori/moralis-twitter-web3/README.md

-# School project to Twiter using web 3.
+# School project to Twitter using web 3.

 Course available in Youtube: